Tuesday, January 25, 2011

 UNDERGROUND CURRENCY Oil on linen 80 x 100 cm

 The picture below is a detail of 'Underground Currency'.
-You can see the small blue $ signs I have used to depict the Great Artesian Basin...currency!!!
+You can see more clearly the small blue $ signs I have used to depict the Great Artesian Basin...currency!!!
 From a distance these $ are not discernible, but they are as the viewer moves closer to the painting.
 Regular readers will know that I like to entice the viewer to move back and forth posing questions like, 'Have you noticed?'
-But, also alluding to the back and forth movement, from far to close perspective, that is necessary as we live locally in an increasingly globalised world.
+But, also alluding to the back and forth movements, from far to close perspective, that are necessary as we live locally in an increasingly globalised world.
 The use of a symbol of wealth, to depict a natural substance, questions how we 'value' nature's gifts.

 But there is hope!
 My much loved transcultural/religious tree-of-life motif creates the sea surrounding Australia as well as the continent.
 The tree 'speaks' of pulsing life systems.
 Its vascular like essence linking everything seen and unseen.
 Its beauty deliberately edging out ugliness to provide hope for a future ongoing.